smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

         return handler(false, nil)
     }

-    // Legacy modules (pre-RPC Spec v4.5) do not support checking capabilities, so for versions less than 4.5 we will assume `DialNumber` is supported guard let sdlMsgVersion = sdlManager.registerResponse?.sdlMsgVersion, SDLVersion(sdlMsgVersion: sdlMsgVersion).isGreaterThanOrEqual(to: SDLVersion(major: 4, minor: 5, patch: 0)) else {
+    // Legacy modules (pre-RPC Spec v4.5) do not support system capabilities, so for versions less than 4.5 we will assume `DialNumber` is supported guard let sdlMsgVersion = sdlManager.registerResponse?.sdlMsgVersion, SDLVersion(sdlMsgVersion: sdlMsgVersion).isGreaterThanOrEqual(to: SDLVersion(major: 4, minor: 5, patch: 0)) else {
         return handler(true, nil)
     }